felixwittwer/casio_abi_math_2025/README.md

 year . main version (for major changes) . sub version (for small changes of bug fixes)

 ### 2024.1.1
-- fix issue #12 in "Vierfeldertafel"
+- add probability for "höchstens eine Standardabweichung" (fix issue #14)
-- fix issue #15 ("Binomial" menu is referencing "Ebenen" menu)
+- "Binomial" menu is referencing "Ebenen" menu (fix issue #15)
-- fix issue #16 ("Statistik" menu incorectly labled as "Ebenen")
+- "Statistik" menu incorectly labled as "Ebenen" (fix issue #16)
+- make "Vierfeldertafel" more logical (fix issue #18)
+- show input directly in "Vierfeldertafel" (fix issue #19)
+- add support for Casio fx-CG50 (fix issue #20)
+- minimize confusion when asked for probability input (fix issue #21)

 ### 2024.1.0
 - spliting the Program into 9 different files for better readability and to reduce confusion with variable names